30 Oct Stand up to Bullies

 Stand up to bullies.

-Humans are the most social species on the planet.
-Most of us spend most of our lives working, eating, sleeping, and playing in groups that range in size from two people all the way up to nations and humanity as a whole.
+Humans are profoundly social.
+We spend most of our lives working, eating, sleeping, and playing in groups ranging from two people up to nations and humanity as a whole.

 Woven through the tapestry of our relationships are several major threads.
-One of these is power, which plays out in almost every group of any size.
+One of these is power.
 The only question is, do we use it for good or ill?

-Depending on the situation, the unjust and unwise use of power can be called a variety of things: intimidation, abuse, fraud, discrimination, and tyranny to name a few.
-For my purposes here I’ll pick a term that’s down-to-earth and gets at our deep human nature as social primates: bullying.
+The abuse of power can be called many things, including intimidation, fraud, discrimination, and tyranny.
+I’ll use a term that’s down-to-earth and gets at our nature as social primates: bullying.

-Bullying and bullies are widespread.
-At all scales, from homes and schoolyards to boardrooms and presidential palaces, they create a vast amount of human suffering.
+Bullies are unfortunately common.
+Throughout history and right now today, from homes and schoolyards to boardrooms and presidential palaces, they create a vast amount of human suffering.
 What can we do?

 In this short space, I’ll offer some summary suggestions.
 You can help them be concrete by applying them to bullies you’ve experienced or observed.

-Some people and organizations make use of bullies, sort of like profiting from a crime someone else commits.
-Or they pretend all is normal, or that a relatively small issue to the side is a more important focus than what the bully is doing.
-Or they try to justify bullying, such as: “both sides do it,” “but she’s your mother,” “kids are like that,” or “they need a tough CEO.”
-From playgrounds to parliaments, people with an authoritarian personality style often have an affinity for bullying leaders, and commonly form the core of their supporters.
+Some people and organizations make use of bullies, like profiting from a crime someone else commits.
+They might pretend all is normal, or say it’s more important to pay attention to something else, or claim falsely that “both sides do it.”
+From playgrounds to parliaments, people with an authoritarian personality style have an affinity for bullying leaders, and commonly form the core of their supporters.

-The mind of a bully is like a hell realm of fended-off weakness and shame always threatening to invade.
+Deep down, the mind of a bully is like a hell realm of fended-off feelings of weakness and shame always threatening to invade.
 Lots of suffering there.
 Compassion for a bully is not approval.
-It is calming and strengthening, and establishes an inner freedom: “You may have my family/schoolyard/company/etc., but you will never have my mind.”
+It is calming and strengthening, and establishes an inner freedom: “You may have my family, company, or country . . . but you will never have my mind.”

-And of course the targets of bullies deserve our care: much much much suffering there.
-Even if you can do nothing to change their lot, your compassion is still authentic; it matters to you, and it may matter to others in ways you’ll never know.
+And of course the targets of bullies deserve our care.
+Even if you can do nothing to help them, your compassion is still authentic; it matters to you, and it may matter to others in ways you’ll never know.

 Tell the truth to yourself.
 Tell it to others.

 And if appropriate, tell the truth to bullies and their enablers.
-This might get at some of the essence: “You are a bully.
-You may have power over me but you couldn’t earn it fairly, so you cheated and lied to get it.
-You might be able to harm me, but I am not afraid of you.
+This could be a version of that truth: “You are a bully.
+You cheated and lied to get your power.
+You act tough but you’re actually weak and frightened.
+You might be able to harm me and others, but I am not afraid of you.
 I see what you are.”

 Bullies may acquire institutional authority but never moral legitimacy.
-They know their power is unjust and fragile.
-The more uneasy they feel, the more they wrap themselves in the trappings of religious righteousness, flag-waving, wealth, or popularity.
-Name the lie, name the cheat, name the illegitimacy.
+They know their power is on thin ice.
+The more uneasy they feel, the more they make up grievances, wave the flag, and posture on the stage.

 Stand with Others

-Bullies target lone individuals or minority groups to prove their dominance and create fear.
+Bullies target lone individuals and minority groups to display dominance and create fear.
 So gather allies who will stand with you if you’re being bullied.
-For example, a teacher was harassing our daughter (and we found out, girls in general), so we reached out to other parents and enlisted the aid of the principal; things changed.
+Also ask others to stand up to bullies; sitting on the sidelines just perpetuates bullying.

-I mean “punish” in the sense of creating disincentives, not cruelty or vengeance, not bullying bullies.
-Sure, first try persuasion.
-But the act of bullying itself is rewarding to a bully, even if there’s no concrete benefit.
+I mean “punish” in the sense of justice, not vengeance.
+The act of bullying itself is rewarding to a bully, even if there’s no concrete benefit.
 It’s like pulling a pleasurable lever on a slot machine that sometimes delivers a jackpot: if you’re a bully, why not keep pulling?
 So there must be a cost.
 Enablers also need to pay a price; otherwise, why stop?

 Since bullying is common, people have developed a variety of ways to punish it.
 Depending on the situation, you could:

-Bullies do often stop bullying, or do it on a much smaller scale.
-Sometimes there is a complete and admirable change of heart.
-When possible and appropriate, we can offer opportunities for a former bully to rejoin the group, and use power justly and wisely.
+Bullies do sometimes stop bullying, occasionally with an admirable change of heart.
+When appropriate, we can offer ways for a former bully to rejoin the wisely.

 See the Big Picture

-Bullying happens in a larger context of enabling and fueling conditions.
-The playing field might have become unfairly tilted in the bully’s favor; tilt it back.
-Bullies often draw power from the grievances of others; address the grievances, and reduce their power.
+Bullying is enabled and fostered by underlying conditions.
+For example, the political system might have become unfairly tilted in the bully’s favor; tilt it back.
+Bullies draw power from the grievances of others; address those grievances and reduce the bully’s power.

-Bullies grab attention much as they compel us in other ways.
+Bullies try to dominate our attention much like they try to dominate everything else.
 But there is a larger world beyond their control.
 It contains so many things that are working, enjoyable, beautiful, and virtuous.
-Disengage as much as possible from repetitive loops of helpless outrage, fantasies of payback, and fault-finding others “who aren’t doing enough.”
+Disengage as much as possible from ruminating on helpless outrage, fantasies of payback, and fault-finding others “who aren’t doing enough.”
 Bad enough that the bully is out there in the world.
-Try not to let the bully invade your mind and stay there.
+Try not to let the bully invade your own mind.